ross-newman/rtp-payloader/README.md

     ./rtpstream
 Catch the stream using the gstreamer src pipeline in the section below.

+> **note** : This example uses the lena (.png) test image as the source of the video stream.
+You can replace lena with your own image or use another source for the video data.

 ## gstreamer YUV streaming examples
 Use this pipeline as a tes payloader to make sure gstreamer is working: